Compliance and enforcement

 What happens if I am found to be non-compliant?

-- the nature of the offence, including the alleged offender's history, the seriousness of the alleged offence, how long it has continued, and if it was foreseeable
+- the nature of the offence, including your compliance history, the seriousness of the alleged offence, how long it has continued, and if it was foreseeable

 - the risk to the water resource, other water users, communities, or the water-dependent environment